mgechev/blog.mgechev.com/_drafts/2017-01-17-angular-in-production.md

 }
 ```

-Remember we mentioned zone.js?
-It monkey patches not only `addEventListener` but all the async APIs in the browser, including `setTimeout`.
+Remember we mentioned zone.js? **Zone.js monkey patches not only `addEventListener` but all the async APIs in the browser**, including `setTimeout`.
 This means that Angular will perform change detection every 10ms and it should since we modify the `boundPoints` property to which we have bound in the template.

 Fortunately, Angular provides us a solution.
-We can inject the `NgZone` and run the points animation outside the Angular's zone which won't trigger the change detection mechanism:
+We can inject the `NgZone` and run the points increase animation outside the Angular's zone which won't trigger the change detection mechanism:

 ```ts
 @Component({